 Call Gumber Bookings Team on 01243 814484

-OverviewGumber Camping Barn (Formerly known as Gumber Bothy) is a converted Sussex flint barn on a working sheep farm within the National Trust's Slindon Estate.
+OverviewGumber Camping Barn (formerly known as Gumber Bothy) is a converted Sussex flint barn on a working sheep farm within the National Trust's Slindon Estate.
 It provides simple overnight accommodation or camping for walkers, horse riders and cyclists, just off the South Downs Way, or a tranquil and remote location to get away from it all.
-Five minutes' walk from Stane Street, the Roman Road that crosses the South Downs Way at Bignor Hill, facilities include sleeping platforms in 3 dorms sleeping up to 25, basic kitchen and bathroom facilities, BBQ, drying room, bike racks, payphone.
+Five minutes' walk from Stane Street, the Roman Road that crosses the South Downs Way at Bignor Hill, facilities include sleeping platforms in 3 dorms sleeping up to 25, basic kitchen and bathroom facilities, BBQ, drying room, bike racks.
 Wheelchair accessible (please phone for details).
-There is also a campsite available Sorry, but as the Camping Barn is on a sheep farm, no dogs and most definitely NO CARS.
+There is also a campsite available.
+Sorry, but as the Camping Barn is on a sheep farm, no dogs and most definitely NO CARS.
 Not suitable for under fives.
 Photos: ©National Trust Images/John Miller, ©National Trust Images/Robert Morris.
-This accommodation is featured on our map of South of England and South East England and here is its own website.

 Booking:Booking by phone or email.
 Deposit required at time of booking.
 Postal address: Slindon Estate Yard, Slindon, Arundel, West Sussex, BN18 0RG.

-Directions:OS Map LR197 or E121 GR 961 119.
-Nearest car park GR 973 129.
+Directions:OS Map OL10 or LR197 GR SU961119.
+Nearest car park GR SU973129.
 No vehicular access.
 One mile off South Downs Way on Stane Street bridleway

 Public Transport:Train stations, Arundel (urban) 5 miles, Amberley (rural) 5 miles, Chichester (8 miles).
 National Express stop at Chichester.
 Buses 84 and 85 from Chichester, stop at Fontwell and then it is a 3 mile walk to the Bothy.
 Taxi fare from Arundel to Northwood Farm is approx £10, followed by a 2 mile country walk.